QYHuang00/MR-Comparison/README.md

 # Systematic Comparison of Mendelian Randomization Methods

 ## Project Overview

-This repository hosts a code sample for a project aimed at evaluating and comparing different Mendelian Randomization (MR) methods using individual-level or summary statistics from GWAS.
-The project includes simulations to evaluate the performance of a distinct set of MR methods under diverse scenarios, including common and extreme conditions such as weak instruments, linkage disequilibrium, and pleiotropy.
+This repository hosts code for a project designed to evaluate and compare a unique set of Mendelian Randomization (MR) methods and Polygenic Risk Score(PRS) methods across diverse scenarios, including both simulations and real-world data.
+The project examines common and challenging conditions such as weak instruments, linkage disequilibrium, and pleiotropy.

+## Noted：Sample code is subset of whole project
+In a practical project, approximately ten scripts would execute concurrently due to the large scale of the process.
+This GitHub repository serves only as a code sample and contains a subset of scripts intended to illustrate the overall workflow.
+The full codebase would be considerably larger than the example provided here.

 ### Goals